Two loops, four tops and two $\gamma_5$ schemes: a renormalization story: Results in the on-shell basis

 \section{Results in the on-shell basis}

-In the on-shell basis, redundant operators are removed by using the EOMs.
+In the on-shell basis, redundant operators are removed by using the EOMs, yielding a result which does not depend on the precise definition of the reduntant operators themselves.
 We recall that, when employing this basis, the inclusion of all the operators which enter a given process with external on-shell states is required.
 The $p^2$ dependence in the two-point function is avoided by choosing $p^2 = m_t^2$.

 The RGEs for the top mass in the on-shell scheme read

 The RGE of $g_s$ does not change with respect to the off-shell case, namely it is given by Eq.~\eqref{eq:betagsNDR} in NDR and it vanishes in BMHV.